Marketing Agency owners or product owners have the dilemma to build an in-house team of developers or outsource.

 The same goes for WordPress.
 Sure, it’s possible one person could do general edits on each of those platforms, but not any real heavy lifting on all of them.
-A fork can function as a knife in some cases, like to cut butter, but you’re not going to be cutting vegetables with it.
-A wise decision would be outsourcing work and managing one or two technologies in-house.
+A fork can function as a knife in some cases, like to cut butter, but you won’t be cutting vegetables with it.
+A wise decision would be to outsource work and manage one or two technologies in-house.

 You save costs on resource assets and infrastructure in outsourcing.
 Plus, you don’t have to pay employees when there’s less work for them.
 It seems obvious, but if you don’t really have at least 140-160 billable hours of work per month of dev work to do then you don’t need a full-time developer.

 Some additional costs to think about are training and retention costs.
-When a developer leaves a lot of IP goes with that developer on how they coded projects, how they might have arranged for backups (since usually the developers at agencies also have to host under their wing), where the credentials are etc. That all present a risk to the agency and depending on the nature of the breakup it could be hazardous.
-Developers can be a rare breed sometimes too.
+When a developer leaves, a lot of IP goes with that developer on how they coded projects, how they might have arranged for backups (since usually the developers at agencies also have to host under their wing), where the credentials are, etc. That all presents a risk to the agency, and depending on the nature of the breakup, it could be hazardous.
+Developers can be a rare breed sometimes, too.
 They might be excited to join the agency to work in a technology that you specialize in, but then after they figure out the technology and work on it repeatedly for a year or so it might become boring to them.
 You need to keep them excited about coming to work every day, which is annoying when you’ve got marketing to do for clients.

-You can outsource the work to the whole team in the time you hire one developer.
+You can outsource the work to the whole team when you hire one developer.
 This gets your job done easily.
 You don’t have to hire, train, and house multiple employees in a short time.

 Scale Up Without Investment

-Your scale-up options without major investment improve because with outsourcing you can diversify your talent pool without investing anything in infrastructure expansion.
-You can offer website development, mobile, and desktop app development, game development without having to permanently hire them in-house.
+Your scale-up options without major investment improve because, with outsourcing, you can diversify your talent pool without investing anything in infrastructure expansion.
+You can offer website development, mobile, and desktop app development, and game development without having to permanently hire them in-house.